 6. Build a no-cut platform.

-Place a 2×6 on each side of the frame to create a square shape, making sure the boards fit inside the front and back boards.
+- Place a 2×6 on each side of the frame to create a square shape, making sure the side boards fit inside the front and back boards for a neater appearance.

 Preparing and leveling the footings